 A comprehensive bibliography of the Oregon Trail would be book-length.
 Although it is difficult to choose a few among the many fine publications available, the selections listed below stand out for their combination of historical quality, enjoyable and often compelling writing styles, and availability from public libraries and bookstores.
 Our list includes many trail classics, some written by pioneers with first-hand experience of the emigration, as well as recent research that is highly regarded by professional historians and trail experts.
 The California Trail and the Oregon Trail shared a common corridor between the Missouri River and western Wyoming.
-For more reading recommendations, see the National Park Service California Trail bibliography at www.nps.gov/cali/historyculture/bibliography.htm.
+For more reading recommendations, check out the California National Historic Trail Bibliography.

 Traveling the Trail Today